S3 EP7: Emma Doran

 It's just the jokes I did this year.
 I don't know.

-you can't say that.
+You can't say that.
 You need to make up some, you know.

 I know.
 Yeah.

-So we go to a place, the place that we're meant to go, and it's locked.
-And there's a guy outside.
+Are we doing the photo shoot first we're doing the photo first so we go to a place the place that we're meant to go and it's locked and there's a guy outside and

 I like the idea of the photo shoot if you just fixed into that.
 Do you know that machine they had to do school corridors?
 Yes.